|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 During the afternoon, two B-25s and two A-20s searched the entire in the vicinity of where the mission was conducted, without results.
 On January 21, 1945 five A-20s on a mission against Wewak also searched without results.
 On January 22, 1945 six A-20s searched the same area without results.

 The entire crew was officially declared dead on January 21, 1946.
-All are memorialized on the tablets of the missing at Manila American Cemetery.
+The entire crew earned the Air Medal and Purple Heart, posthumously.
+All three are memorialized at Manila American Cemetery on the tablets of the missing.

 Rick Meier (nephew of Palermo)

-"Nearly a year later, the Rochester Democrat & Chronicle from Feb.
-14, 1945 reports him listed as dead by the military.
+"Nearly a year later, the Rochester Democrat & Chronicle 'Lost Corporal Listed Dead' from February 10, 1947 reports him listed as dead by the military.
 The article states, 'He was reported missed in action Jan.
 20, 1945 when the attack bomber on which he was gunner failed to return from a mission over Wewak, New Guinea.'
 Article also says he entered the service in August 1943."

 Rochester Democrat & Chronicle "Lost Corporal Listed Dead" February 10, 1946